 For example, for trimestral instances, based on the ConVRPTW solution of Instance 1, which corresponds to January, February, and March, we compute a solution of Instance 2, comprising February, March, and April.
 Note that now, the solution of Instance 2 is not obtained by solving the instance from scratch, but by updating the solution of Instance 1, which is a heuristic procedure to minimize the change in the client-to-driver assignment.

 Therefore, to create a ConVRPTW solution for the following instance, we use the solution of the previous instance as the initial solution for our multi-period route elimination heuristic.
-We put all the new customers on the stack $EP$, delete the old customers that have no demand in the current period, and run the rest of the algorithm as we did for independent ConVRPTW instances.
+We put all the new customers on the stack $EP$, delete the old customers with no demand in the current period, and run the rest of the algorithm as we did for independent ConVRPTW instances.
 With the solution of the new instance, we evaluate how the consistency of the old customers is affected: how many clients had their driver changed in the update.

-In Table \ref{tab:5} we report the results of the experiments on the groups of trimestral and monthly instances.
+In Table \ref{tab:5}, we report the results of the experiments on the groups of trimestral and monthly instances.
 In the first four columns, we report the results of working recursively on the trimestral instances (starting from Trimestral Instance 1), and in the following columns the results for the monthly instances (starting from Monthly Instance 1).
 So, in both cases, the solution from a previous instance is used as the initial solution for the following instance.

 For the group of trimestral instances, we can note that when using the client-to-driver assignment obtained on Instance 1 as the initial solution for Instance 2, it is necessary to use an additional vehicle.
 The set of vehicles is maintained in posterior updates.
-Also, we can see that the percentage of inconsistent customers (IC), i.e. the percentage customers that are assigned to a different driver during the update is on average 7.8 \%.
+Also, we can see that the percentage of inconsistent customers (IC), i.e., the percentage of customers assigned to a different driver during the update is 7.8\%, on average.

-For the group of monthly instances, we can note that it is not necessary to use an extra vehicle to update the ConVRPTW solution from Instance 1 to Instance 2.
-The percentage of inconsistent customers is on average 9 \%.
+For the group of monthly instances, we can note that it is unnecessary to use a new vehicle to update the ConVRPTW solution from Instance 1 to Instance 2.
+The percentage of inconsistent customers is, on average, 9\%.